 Vanderburgh County has a number of industries within its labor market that offers a variety of employment.
-In 2015, according to Indiana Business Research Center (IBRC), hospitals led the employment market with over 10,000 employees.
+In 2016, according to Indiana Business Research Center (IBRC), health care led the employment market with over 18,850 employees.
 Following behind were food and drinking establishments; administrative and support staff; etc. as seen in Figure D-20.
-In general health care is one of the largest employers for Vanderburgh County.
 Other sectors that employ large numbers of residents include retail trade and manufacturing.
 Retail trade generally is lower in wages than healthcare and manufacturing jobs.
 This means retail workers may have less disposible income to spend in the community.